Retire to Colombia

 As the second most bio-diverse country in the world, you can choose whichever climate and environment suits your taste.
 Colombia has everything from warm, tropical ocean-side communities, to spring-like cities and towns in the upper hills, to cooler mountain locations.

-According to the Colombian Department of Immigration, the influx of tourists from the U.S. to Colombia has grown over the years to 445,000 visitors in 2015.
-Colombia is moving up the list of must-go places to visit.
+Colombia saw record tourism in 2019 with 4.5 million visitors.
+The country is moving up the list of must-go places to visit.
 And more and more of those visitors are discovering the benefits of retiring in Colombia.
 With Latin America’s third largest economy, a stable government and banking system, world-class healthcare, a lower cost of living, and many first-world cities, expat retirees can find everything they need for a comfortable life.

 Living in Colombia for more than 180 days in a calendar year will require a visa.
-While there are 19 different visa categories, the most common one for expat retirees is a TP-7 or pensionado visa.
-You must prove a minimum monthly income of a $700 from Social Security, or a qualified pension or retirement account.
+While there are several different visa categories, the most common one for expat retirees is a Migrant pensionado visa.
+You must prove a minimum monthly income of a $717 (based on current exchange rates) from Social Security.
 In the case of a couple, one spouse applies for the visa and the other is covered as a dependent.

 What Does it Cost to Retire in Colombia?

 The answer of course depends on where you choose to live and the lifestyle you desire.
 Many expats find that they live a higher quality of life than they did back in the U.S., some with amenities such as regular maid and handyman services, which they never could have afforded back home.
 A monthly budget between $1,700 and $2,200 is enough to live comfortably, especially if you have purchased your home.